Skip to content

 Blumenfeld: So what's your dream like three, four years from now?
 What do you hope happens?

-Thomas: What I want to see in three to four years is that this place really tells us what should be here and that we can listen, and that is just a beautiful gathering space for human and non-human, led by Afro-indigenous permaculture folks, celebrating life and growing what we need and feeling safe, not fearing the earth or any of what earth's trying to teach us about ourselves.
+Thomas: What I want to see in three to four years is that this place really tells us what should be here and that we can listen, and that is just a beautiful gathering space for human and non-human, led by Afro-Indigenous permaculture folks, celebrating life and growing what we need and feeling safe, not fearing the earth or any of what earth's trying to teach us about ourselves.
 We really are learning about each other, and that the larger world would be shifting and focus more on learning the lessons the earth has to teach us.
 Earthseed can be a little sliver of an oasis that keeps putting that out into the world.

 More Stories